-- (a) The mover of a motion (including the mover of a motion on which an amendment has been moved) and the mover of an amendment have a right of reply at the end of the debate on the motion or amendment.
+- (a) The seconder of a motion (including the seconder of a motion on which an amendment has been moved), the mover of a motion (including the mover of a motion on which an amendment has been moved) and the seconder and the mover of an amendment have a right of reply at the end of the debate on the motion or amendment.
 Following this, the appropriate Portfolio Holder or the Chairman of the relevant Committee shall have the right to speak on the motion or amendment immediately before it is put to the vote.
-Where the mover of the motion or amendment was the Leader of the Council, he shall have the final right to speak. - (b) A Member exercising a right of reply shall confine his remarks to answering the arguments employed or observations made during the debate and shall not introduce any new matter.
+Where the mover of the motion or amendment was the Leader of the Council, he shall have the final right to speak. - (b) A Member exercising a right of reply shall confine his remarks to answering the arguments employed or observations made during the debate and shall not introduce any new matter. - (c) The right of reply of the seconder of a motion or amendment (as referenced in (a) above) will only apply if the seconder has not already spoken during the debate on the motion or amendment in question.